-Accscient's revenue and EBITDA have improved as compared to the same period in 2023, however due to a change in revenue mix, gross margin has decreased.
-The decrease in gross margin resulted in a slight decrease to forecasted resets and along with an increase in the discount rate due to an increase in market rates in the period, there was a decrease of US\$0.9 million to the fair value in Accscient's preferred equity in Q1 2024.
-The resulting fair value of the investment in Accscient at March 31, 2024 is US\$65.3 million.
+Accscient's revenue and EBITDA have improved as compared to the same period in 2023; however, due to a change in revenue mix, gross profit has decreased.
+The decrease in gross profit resulted in a slight decrease to the forecasted resets and along with an increase in the discount rate (as a result of an increase in market rates) in the six month period, there was a decrease of US\$0.9 million to the fair value of Accscient's preferred equity investment.
+The resulting fair value of the investment in Accscient on June 30, 2024, is US\$65.3 million.